chrispy-snps/DITA-mini-toc-element/README.md

 ## Implementation Notes

-During `maplink`, the child links are obtained using the existing `<nav>` (child/parent/sibling navigation) link collection code.
-The `maplink-minitoc.xsl` file creates an extra copy of all child links in a `<linkpool @role="mini-toc">` list (even if the `args.rellinks` parameter is set to `none`).
+During `maplink`, the child links are obtained during the existing `<nav>` (child/parent/sibling navigation) link collection code.
+The `maplink-minitoc.xsl` file creates an extra copy of all child links in a `<linklist @role="mini-toc">` list (even if the `args.rellinks` parameter is set to `none`).
 And fortunately, the `org.dita.dost.module.MoveLinksModule` Java class is kind enough to copy our list into the topics along with its own content!

 ## Limitations